 Remember, you’re in control of your lifestyle.
 Make sure you eat plenty of fatty cold-water fish, leafy green vegetables like spinach and kale, and fruits like blueberries and grapes.
 Round out your food selections with nuts and extra-virgin olive oil.
 Finally, make sure you get a regular eye exam from a specialist.
 Ask your primary-care doctor how often you should get one, since individual need varies.

-Finally, I recommend you consider taking a good, comprehensive eye-support formula.
+Finally, we recommend you consider taking a good, comprehensive eye-support formula.